JosephTheTank13/goestools/README.md

 * **goeslrit**: Assemble LRIT files from packet stream.
 * **goesproc**: Process LRIT files into plain files and images.

-Since it seems peitern is no longer maintaining goestools, and it's a very commonly used peice of software I decided to try to merge all the fixes and workarounds I can find into one place so people can compile goestools on Ubuntu/debian.
+Since it seems pietern is no longer maintaining goestools, and it's a very commonly used peice of software I decided to try to merge all the fixes and workarounds I can find into one place so people can compile goestools on Ubuntu/debian.
 Raspberry Pi compiling using peitern's master branch still appears to work at the time of writing this.

 ## Requirements